A journey of a thousand miles begins with a single step.

 In 2014, after almost four decades as a university academic, I decided to dedicate my time and effort to setting up the DEEP Network, collaborating with several of my colleagues and former students.
 I served as the Director of the Centre for Dialogue (CfD) at La Trobe University for two years until its closure at the end of 2014.
-With Dr Michalis Michael (the former CfD Deputy Director), Dr Jennifer Murphy (Director of San Francisco DEEP), Ms Elizabeth Chapman (a former doctoral student), we decided to form DEEP, building on the fine work and accomplishments of the CfD.
-Within a short few months, through extensive communication with like-minded people. the network expanded rapidly, leading to the exciting mushrooming of nodes.
-We now have nodes in 20 countries with many more in the process of formation.
+With Dr Michalis Michael (the former CfD Deputy Director), Dr Jennifer Murphy (a colleague at Universitat Jaume 1), Dr Elizabeth Chapman (a former doctoral student), we agreed to form DEEP, building on the fine work and accomplishments of the CfD.
+Dr Gloria Abarca hosted the first DEEP workshop in Mexico in October 2014.
+In almost no time the network expanded rapidly and now there are DEEP circles in 20 countries with many more in the process of formation.